.NET Aspire SqlServer Entity Framework Core integration

 App host usage

-To model the SqlServer resource in the app host, install the Aspire.Hosting.SqlServer NuGet package.
+To model the SqlServer resource in the app host, install the Aspire.Hosting.SqlServer NuGet package in the app host project.

 dotnet add package Aspire.Hosting.SqlServer